Skip to main content

 For details about these features, see Two-phase Commit Transactions and Guide of Spring Data JDBC for ScalarDB.

-Also, you need to have a license key (trial license or commercial license) for ScalarDB Cluster.
+You need to have a license key (trial license or commercial license) to use ScalarDB Cluster.
 If you don't have a license key, please contact us.

 Sample application